CSCfi/csc-user-guide/docs/apps/snap.md

 #### SNAP userdir and Java temp dir configuration

 SNAP uses significant amount of storage space for cache and temporary files.
 By default these are written to your HOME directory and may easily fill your HOME.
 For avoiding that configure your [snap user directory](https://senbox.atlassian.net/wiki/spaces/SNAP/pages/15269950/SNAP+Configuration) and Java temporary folder.
-You should run this script every time you start using SNAP in Puhti or want to change the used folders.
+You should run this script every time you start using SNAP in Puhti-rhel7 or want to change the used folders.

 After loading the snap module run